pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 His voice, a little less steady than he would have liked, filled the cavernous hall.
 He recited "The Grief of Gorguth," a verse about a long-forgotten hero immortalized in a monumental bronze statue, a monument so weathered and forgotten that it had begun to weep tears of black ichor for the ages it had outlasted.

-"...No chronicle recalls his faded name,
+*...No chronicle recalls his faded name,
 No living tongue speaks of his former fame.
 The hero's deeds are lost to sun and blight,
 His metal form stands lonely in the night.
 A bitter ichor from his eyes does seep,
 While all the careless, sleeping city sleep.
 These blackened drops for all the ages fall,
-A silent grief that covers and entombs all..."
+A silent grief that covers and entombs all...*

 The poem was met with confused murmurs.
 His audience was accustomed to blood and bone, to the poetry of the tomb.
 This tale of a weeping statue was too subtle, too melancholic.
 Lord Vaarak stroked one of his blind fish in its jade bowl and pronounced it "an interesting failure."
 Phantamos fled the palace, a cold sweat on his brow, hoping the sheer lack of violence in his verse would be enough.